themesberg/flowbite-svelte/src/routes/docs/components/carousel.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items } from '../../props/Carousel.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib' import componentData1 from '../../component-data/Carousel.json'
-  import { props as items2 } from '../../props/CarouselTransition.json'
+  import componentData2 from '../../component-data/CarouselTransition.json'
-  import { props as items3 } from '../../props/Caption.json'
+  import componentData3 from '../../component-data/Caption.json'
-  import { props as items4 } from '../../props/Indicator.json'
+  import componentData4 from '../../component-data/Indicator.json'
-  import { props as items5 } from '../../props/Slide.json'
+  import componentData5 from '../../component-data/Slide.json'
-  import { props as items6 } from '../../props/Thumbnail.json'
+  import componentData6 from '../../component-data/Thumbnail.json'
 </script>

 The carousel component can be used to cycle through a set of elements using custom options, controls, and indicators.